The Soulful Moods of Marvin Gaye: Recording and release

 Shortly after Gaye signed to Tamla, the label and the young singer soon clashed with musical direction.
 While the label was recording R&B music for teenagers, Marvin, who admired Nat King Cole and Ray Charles, wanted to record more "adult" music, including jazz and pop standards.
 Gaye had noted that Cole and Charles had found bigger success recording more adult music and after seeing that Charles had had success recording jazz music, rather than just R&B, he felt he could do similar.
 Gaye, who later admitted that growing up, he was told not to dance, also wanted to "sit on a stool and croon" rather than "shake my ass onstage" saying that his voice was what people paid attention to and not his dancing.
 After much push, Gaye finally was allowed to record an album of jazz standards with a compromise that he'd record a couple of songs with an R&B feel.
 Recording his vocals in a relaxed tone, Gaye also played drums and piano on the album while Berry Gordy oversaw much of the album's production.
 Anna Gordy was another collaborator, co-writing the R&B song "Never Let You Go (Sha-Lu-Bop)" for her boyfriend.
 The album was recorded over two weeks and was released on June 8, 1961.
 Before the release of his first single, the Berry Gordy-composed ballad "Let Your Conscience Be Your Guide", Gaye added an extra 'e' to his last name, to look "more professional".

 The album was not given much attention upon its release.
 "Let Your Conscience Be Your Guide" failed to become a major hit, though it was a regional hit in the Midwest and on the West Coast.
 The label released two more singles from the album, which featured Gaye still singing in a smooth tenor.
-His style soon changed to include gospel infections, which helped to bring him success after he released his first hit, "Stubborn Kind of Fellow", in 1962.
-Motown Records, at the time of this album's release, was still a fledgling operation, with only The Miracles, The Marvelettes, and Mary Wells as successful acts.
+His style soon changed to include gospel inflections, which helped to bring him success after he released his first hit, "Stubborn Kind of Fellow", in 1962.
+Motown Records, at the time of this album's release, was still a fledgling operation, with only the Miracles, the Marvelettes, and Mary Wells as successful acts.
 Gaye's jazz ambitions continued after the album's release and throughout the 1960s.
 He recorded three more albums featuring jazz covers, none of which resonated well with audiences used to the singer's grittier R&B work during the sixties.